Step 1 - Implement the Point 2D Value class¶

 By default, the constructor from

-FieldType\Value will be used.
+FieldType\Value is used.

 The Point 2D is going to store two elements (coordinates for point 2D):